Cooking with Kids

 Here are some recipes for healthful lunchbox fare.
 They’re easy to fix and won’t take you all morning.
 In fact, many can be made ahead of time in preparation for the week.
 Be sure to make enough for any adults in your family who are toting lunches, too!

-These pickles will keep in the fridge for weeks, allowing you to quickly add them to lunches each day.
+Quick Pickles — These pickles will keep in the fridge for weeks, allowing you to quickly add them to lunches each day.

-Soup is a quick and easy way to add protein to the lunchbox.
+Bean and Pasta Soup — Soup is a quick and easy way to add protein to the lunchbox.
 In warmer weather, consider a cold soup.

-This snack travels well and is a fun side.
+Sweet and Spicy Gingerbread Snack Mix — This snack travels well and is a fun side.

 Involve the whole family in both the shopping and the preparation for lunches – they’ll become more invested in the movement towards greener, more nutritious lunches and more apt to enjoy and appreciate the results.